 Consider Refinancing Your Mortgage: With interest rates still historically low, you could lower your monthly mortgage bill and free up some room in the budget.
 You could also keep your payments the same but pay off your house faster and pay less interest over time.

 Prep for Big Events: We can’t predict the future, but we can plan for weddings, surgeries, vacations, buying a car or home.
-If you’re planning a big-ticket expense in the coming yours, carve that into your budget and start setting aside money.
+If you’re planning a big-ticket expense in the coming year, carve that into your budget and start setting aside money.

 Check Your Credit: Many consumer finance companies provide free, real-time credit scores.
 If you have access, check your score and make sure it’s where you want it to be (typically 740 and higher is considered very good).
 Also, request a copy of your credit report.
 The Fair Credit Reporting Act requires credit reporting companies to provide a free copy once every 12 months.
 While we’re on credit: If you’ve accumulated credit card reward points use them before they expire!